solidrock-technology/docs/docs/guide/extras.md

 The date and time from which an extra should no longer be available for purchase.

+# Time Restricted

+This option enables a 30-minute inactivity timer while the extra is in an unpaid order.
+More information about time-resricted items can be found [here](/guide/tickets/time-restricted-items.md).

 ### Status

 Whether to make the extra available to bookers on the frontend or not.